vietanhbui2000/build-padavan-openwrt/README.md

 # Build-Padavan-OpenWrt

-Build Padavan or OpenWrt firmware using GitHub Actions.
+Build Padavan or/and OpenWrt firmware using GitHub Actions.

 ## How to use